 (The following is an excerpt about self-inquiry or self-enquiry from the book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self by Nirmala.
-Part 1 of the book is available as a free ebook download here, or you can purchase the entire book in our bookstore.)
+You can download a PDF of the entire book for free by signing up for our monthly newsletter here, or you can purchase the entire book by following the links here.)

 Beyond focusing on the content of our experience and even beyond noticing whether we’re expanded or contracted, a wonderful question is: Who or what is experiencing this?
 This is a variation of the classic self-inquiry question, Who am I?